ThomasCalle/7homas7he7ank-React-Portfolio/README.md

 ## Author

-Follow me on Github at [Thomas](https://github.com/ThomasCalle).
-Additional questions or concerns? feel free to contact us.
+Follow me on Github at [Thomas Calle](https://github.com/ThomasCalle).
+Additional questions or concerns? feel free to contact me.

 Until next, see you on the otherside!

-© 2023 [Thomas](https://github.com/ThomasCalle).
+© 2023 [Thomas Calle](https://github.com/ThomasCalle).
 Confidential and Proprietary.
 All Rights Reserved.